 Christmas is coming and it’s a great opportunity to create some homemade gifts with your kids!
 We made some salt dough ornaments and cards to complement them, now let’s complete the gifts with some homemade wrapping paper!
-Getting your kids to make some homemade wrapping paper is a great way to get them involved with each of the gifting processes.
+Getting your kids to make some homemade wrapping paper is a great way to get them involved with each gifting process.
 You can let them know how special their gifts are because they spent their time making each part.

 My Pre-K Box: The best monthly subscription box for kids ages 3-5

 My Pre-K Box is an educational subscription box for preschoolers filled with different learning activities for math and literacy skills!
-Each box is based on a different theme and is focused on play based learning.
+Each box is based on a different theme and is focused on play-based learning.
 Your kids will love exploring new activities each month while practicing kindergarten readiness skills!

 You May Also Like Our Free Snow Preschool Fun Pack!